Patch-based learning of adaptive Total Variation parameter maps for blind image denoising: Introduction

 where we defined the 1D components $d_G$ and $d_P$ in view of the following modelling.
 Note that we do not consider the variance in the Gaussian log-likelihood term as it is taken into account in parameter $\mu$.
 The regularisation term $\mathcal{R}$ encodes \textit{a priori} assumptions on the desired solution (e.g. sparsity, smoothness).
 A celebrated choice is the following smoothed version of the Total Variation (TV) regularisation \cite{Rudin1992} which favours piece-wise constant smoothing and enjoys convexity and edge-preserving behaviour.
 It reads:

 where $\bm{Dx} = [\bm{D_h x}; \bm{D_v x}]^T $ denotes the image gradient and where the parameter $\epsilon>0$ makes \eqref{eq:Def_TV_norm} differentiable.
-Optimal selection strategies for the parameter $\mu$ in the context of TV-regularised image reconstruction problems typically rely on grid-search approaches, generalised cross validation/L-curve \cite{Hansen2010} and statistical estimators exploiting the prior knowledge on noise intensity \cite{Wen2012}.
+Optimal selection strategies for the parameter $\mu$ in the context of TV-regularised image reconstruction problems typically rely on grid-search approaches, generalised cross validation/L-curve \cite{Hansen2010} and statistical estimators exploiting the prior knowledge on noise intensity \cite{Wen2012}.\\ Traditionally, the parameter $\mu$ is a scalar value, so that regularisation is applied uniformly across the entire image domain.
 More recent approaches (see, e.g., \cite{Pragliola2023}) consider weighted, that is spatially-adaptive, variants of TV-based models where a pixel-dependent weighting between regularisation and data term is used to account for differences between textured and geometric features, thus avoiding unbalanced effects corresponding to a \emph{global} selection of $\mu$, see Fig. \ref{fig:numerical_reason}, where the regularisation parameter maps is computed in a patch-wise fashion and optimal weighting values are computed on an exemplar image corrupted by Gaussian noise with $\sigma^2 = 0.01$.

 The extension of the aforementioned parameter selection strategies for the computation of such pixel-dependent parameter map is often computationally unfeasible due to the dimensionality of the map (as big as the desired image), hence statistical \cite{Calatroni2019} and highly-parametrised deep-learning based \cite{Kofler2023} approaches have been proposed for its computation.